brentvatne/brentvatne.github.io/_posts/2015-03-26-facebook-login-with-react-native.markdown

 app.
 Follow the "Getting Started" guide for iOS, up to and including the "Track App Installs and App Opens" step - it looks like it might be unnecessary but login requests will always return as cancelled if this is skipped.
-Another thing to keep in mind for that step is that we will already have an `application didFinishLaunchingWithOptions` function in our `AppDelegate` - you can just replace the `return YES` at the end of the existing one with the return statement in the guide.
+Another thing to keep in mind for that step is that we will already have an `application didFinishLaunchingWithOptions` function in our `AppDelegate` - you can replace the `return YES` at the end of the existing one with the return statement in the guide.
 Do not do the "Let's test out your integration" - we won't be using the built-in button here.

+One last thing before moving on - be sure to also add the `Bolts` framework included in the Facebook SDK.
+I didn't see this mentioned in the guide, but if you don't include it then your app will crash and do nothing.

 Once this is in place, replace the `index.ios.js` file with: